pinecapital/copytrade/README.md

 ## How to run
 1. when first setup, run the activate
-2. put the script in a crontab that would rerun the script everday
+2. put the script in a crontab that would rerun the script everday-

+### Scrip Data conversion